 This course introduces students to basic principles and theories of human growth, motivation, action, cognition, personality, and social interaction.
+Prerequisite(s): DEN 108, DEN 239

 DSS 230 BASIC MATH SKILLS

 This course gives students a basic understanding of the skills required for arithmetic operations, beginning algebra, fundamentals of geometry and mathematical problem solving approaches.
 This selection of topics is designed to develop students' mathematical reasoning skills with an emphasis on problem solving.
 Course content may be applied to analysis of data in the social sciences and K-12 education arenas, and throughout the art and design fields.